matthaywardwebdesign/icon/README.md

 icon
 ====

-A collection of free open source icons sourced from all over the web.
+A collection of over 3000 free open source icons sourced from all over the web.

 ####Sources and Licenses